 - loss of appetite

-Your doctor will perform a physical examination and ask questions about your symptoms.
+Your doctor will perform a physical examination and ask you questions about your symptoms.
 To confirm a diagnosis, your doctor will order a stool culture to test for the presence of disease-causing E. coli.

 - Wash your hands frequently, especially after using the bathroom or changing soiled diapers, and before preparing or eating food.